 No credit is given for laws that fail to fully meet the criteria in this report.
-Also, no credit is given for laws that are subject to secondary enforcement or for GDL laws that permit an exemption based on driver education programs.
+Also, no credit is given for laws that are subject to secondary enforcement or for GDL laws that allow driver education programs to replace compliance with provisions.